Ankur037/Kubernetes/README.md

 # Kubernetes
 Kubernetes
-# 📘 Session 1 – Kubernetes Training Introduction
+# 📘 Kubernetes Learning Introduction:

-## 🎯 Objective of Kubernetes Training
+## 🎯 Objective of Kubernetes Learning
 - Gain **hands-on knowledge** of Kubernetes concepts.
 - Understand **container orchestration** in real-world projects.
 - Learn how to: